 The current implementation sets the retry time-out to the average round-trip plus three standard deviations in the average round-trip.
-A simpler method may also be used, such as the average roundtrip plus an extra percentage, such as 20%.
+A simpler method maycan also be used, such as the average round-trip plus an extra percentage, such as 20%.
 When no messages have previously been sent, the initial starting value can be set to 1 second.